yugabyte/yugabyte-db/docs/content/latest/architecture/docdb-replication/change-data-capture.md

 ### CDC streams

 Creating a new CDC stream will return a stream UUID.
-This is facilitated via the [yb-admin](../../admin/yb-admin.md#change-data-capture-cdc-commands) tool.
+This is facilitated via the [yb-admin](../../../admin/yb-admin/#change-data-capture-cdc-commands) tool.

 ### Debezium

 To consume the events generated by CDC, we will be using Debezium as the connector.
 It is an open-source distributed platform that needs to be pointed at the database using the stream ID.
-Steps to setup Debezium for YugabyteDB CDC are documented [here](../../integrations/cdc/debezium-for-cdc.md).
+Steps to set up Debezium for YugabyteDB CDC are documented on the [Debezium integration page](../../../integrations/cdc/debezium/).

 ### Pushing changes to external systems